Messi back as 2026 World Cup qualifiers kick off - Sports - observerbd.com

 |

-Nine months ago, Messi crowned his glittering career by leading Argentina to a World Cup crown in Qatar cementing his status as the greatest player of his generation, AFP reported.
+Nine months ago, Messi crowned his glittering career by leading Argentina to a World Cup crown in Qatar cementing his status as the greatest player of his generation.

+Since that magical night in Doha, the diminutive 36-year-old superstar's life has gone through a period of upheaval.

 After an acrimonious end to his career with Paris Saint-Germain, Messi was courted by Saudi Arabia before ultimately deciding to forge a new chapter of his career with Inter Miami.